miguelaferreira/gitbook/devex-cli/terraform.md

 ### Terragrunt and other terraform wrappers

-The tool expect that the terraform binary is installed and discoverable via the environment's `PATH` variable.
+The tool expect that the terraform binary is installed and discoverable through the environment's `PATH` variable.
 However, when it is not directly discoverable it is possible to define the full path to the binary using the `TERRAFORM_COMMAND` variable.
 ```text
 TERRAFORM_COMMAND="/Users/miguel/tools/terraform" devex terraform taint-secrets MODULE